cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 }
 ```

-You have not yet defined any storage, other than `Params`, so it is simple.
+You have not yet defined any storage, other than `Params`, so this is simple.

 </CodeGroupItem>
 <CodeGroupItem title="keys.go">